-All fish and invertebrates which occur in your samples must be identified to species whenever possible.
-There will be very few species other than pollock occurring in the Central Bering Sea fishery.
-Pictures and descriptions of the expected species will be given to you to help you make your identifications.
-There is also a form which you should fill out every time you see a different species.
+To verify identifications, each observer should fill out species description forms for the first sighting of any fish or invertebrate which occurs in the samples.
 You do not need to fill out a description form for pollock.
 These forms can be kept with your data so that anyone who uses your data will know exactly what species you have included on the Species Composition Form.
-It is important to fill out these forms if your ship catches a species not included in the provided list.
+It is important to fill out these forms if your ship catches a species not included in the code list.